Migrate from Wrangler v3 to v4

 -

 Upgraded esbuild version: Wrangler uses esbuild ↗ to bundle Worker code before deploying it, and was previously pinned to esbuild v0.17.19.
 Wrangler v4 uses esbuild v0.24, which could impact dynamic wildcard imports.
+Going forward, Wrangler will be periodically updating the

 Commands default to local mode: All commands that can run in either local or remote mode now default to local, requiring a

-flag for API queries. -
+--remoteflag for API queries. -

 Deprecated commands and configurations removed: Legacy commands, flags, and configurations are removed.